BananaBlade/BananaBlade/Dokumentacija/overview.md

 ## Notes
 - Radio station data to be stored into flask config object
 - Registration requires sending an activation code via email, confirmation by link, then sending a password again by mail
+- Each RegisteredUser can select at most 10 tracks for his wishlist
+- Display currently playing track

 ## Questions
 - What is a carrier_type?
 - Can registration procedure be changed to something better?
 - What about the 24-hour track list constraint?
+If it fails?

+## Views
+- **index**:
+    - Currently playing track and it's data
+    - Login and signup forms
+- **settings**:
+    - Account settings:
+        - Change name, occupation
+        - Change password
+        - Delete account
+- **track_management**:
+    - Administrators only
+    - View all tracks
+    -
+    - Add track
+    - Edit track
+    - Delete Track
+- **wishlists**:
+    -